 Top 10 Benefits Of Acupuncture Explained

 Patients nowadays are taking a more complete survey of their condition.
-They’re making more of an attempt to work with traditional, or alternative healers (alongside their certified Western MDs) in order to receive the best care possible.
+They’re making more of an attempt to work with traditional, or alternative healers (alongside their certified Western MD’s) in order to receive the best care possible.
 And one of those sources for healing is acupuncture.
 Long respected for its ability to heal illnesses that traditional medicine often cannot, acupuncture has become a staple of medicine worldwide – and when learning about its top benefits, it is no surprise as to why.

-A few thousand years ago, TCM (traditional Chinese medicine) doctors mapped out the human body according to its pathways (aka meridians) and channels of energy which course through us, and which keep us in balance.
+Traditional Chinese medicine doctors mapped out the human body according to its pathways (aka meridians) and channels of energy which course through us, and which keep us in balance.
 There are hundreds of points all over the body, and each point (or group of points) corresponds to an organ, physical process, or collection of nerves, muscles, and blood vessels.
 When affected, they can produce changes in our systems of immunity, digestion, breathing, nerves, and so on.

 By inserting needles into different points and depths along the body, an acupuncturist seeks to stimulate the nerves, circulate the blood, provide symptomatic relief, and bring healing to certain regions of the body.
 In the tradition of Chinese medicine, the body’s organs don’t always require specific and direct intervention.
 Many times, emphasis is put on taking care of other areas and/or organs – ones which are linked to the source of the issue.